CookieDookie/Morph-Addon/Mobs Information.md

 - Monsters don't attack you
 - Iron Golems, Snow Golems, and Wolves attack you
 - Doesn't drown in water
-- Gives wither effect to the mobs you hit (Bugged)
+- Gives wither effect to the mobs you hit (BUGGED)
 - Immune to the wither effect

 ## **Villager**